NCI-GDC/gdc-docs/docs/Encyclopedia/pages/FM_Simple_Somatic_Mutation.md

 ## Description ##

-FM (Foundation Medicine) Simple Somatic Mutation (SSM) workflow is a genomic profile harmonization workflow in the GDC for identifying simple somatic mutations in targeted sequencing data.
+The FM (Foundation Medicine) Simple Somatic Mutation (SSM) workflow is a genomic profile harmonization workflow in the GDC for identifying simple somatic mutations in targeted sequencing data.

 ## Overview ##

-FM Simple Somatic Mutation is one of the pipelines used for genomic profile harmonization at the GDC.
-Genomic profile harmonization is performed with FM Simple Somatic Mutation using tumor alignments and generates simple nucleotide variation data.
+FM Simple Somatic Mutation is the pipeline used for genomic profile harmonization for the FM-AD project at the GDC.
+Genomic profile harmonization is performed by lifting over simple nucleotide variation data from uploaded genomic profile data.

 ### Input

-Submitted sequencing reads
+* Submitted sequencing reads

 ### Output